• Skip to primary navigation

 Special Stitch Guide:

-Heart Stitch = in the stitch indicated; *yo, insert hook, pull up a loop* 3x; yo, pull thru all 4 loops on hook; ch 2; *yo, insert hook, pull up a loop* 3x; yo pull thru all 4 loops on hook
+Heart Stitch = work all steps in the same stitch indicated in the pattern; *yo, insert hook in stitch indicated, pull up a loop, yo pull thru 2 loops, leave remaining loops on hook* 3x; yo, pull thru all 4 loops on hook; ch 2; in the same stitch *yo, insert hook, pull up a loop, yo pull thru 2 loops, leave remaining loops on hook* 3x; yo pull through all 4 loops on the hook.

 Beginning: